Albertsons

 - Iterative Design: produced rapid iterations for stakeholder validation.

-- Test & Learn: created a test plan and prototypes to A/B test different iterations.
+- Test & Learn: created a test plan and prototypes for our User Researcher to run A/B test different iterations.

 + 20%